wacncontent/CustomizeTool/output/articles/virtual-machines/azure-cli-arm-commands.md

 ## azure account: Manage your account information and publish settings
 Your Azure subscription information is used by the tool to connect to your account.
-This information can be obtained from the Azure portal in a publish settings file as described here.
+This information can be obtained from the Azure Management Portal in a publish settings file as described here.
 You can import the publish settings file as a persistent local configuration setting that the tool will use for subsequent operations.
 You only need to import your publish settings once.

 **List the imported subscriptions**